Vanessa Hudgens Reveals Her Bikini Body & Toned Abs On A Yacht

 The star also uploaded some solo snaps in her bikini as she soaked up the sun in Florida, which revealed that Hudgens was wearing red high-waisted swimsuit bottoms with her white top as she enjoyed some time by the ocean.

-Drinking from a straw and wearing a white baseball cap while standing on the beach in her two piece bikini, Vanessa captioned the snaps she shared with her almost 30 million Instagram followers, “And we back on the beach.
+Drinking from a straw and wearing a white baseball cap while standing on the beach in her two-piece bikini, Vanessa captioned the snaps she shared with her almost 30 million Instagram followers, “And we back on the beach.
 With a s**t ton of seaweed lol.”

-As Inquisitr previously shared, this is the second time in recent weeks that Hudgens – who is set to star alongside Jennifer Lopez in the upcoming movie Second Act – has been flaunting her impressive bikini body on social media.
+As the Inquisitr previously shared, this is the second time in recent weeks that Hudgens – who is set to star alongside Jennifer Lopez in the upcoming movie Second Act – has been flaunting her impressive bikini body on social media.

 Last month in July, the actress shared a photo of herself in a low-cut black swimsuit at the beach while telling her Instagram followers that she was spending her “last day in paradise.”